May 16 2023

 Here are the five crucial breakthroughs in utilizing digital signage data in JIT manufacturing:

-Collecting live data from the production process is a crucial step.
-Feeding this data on digital signage screens means your workers are always updated on information, such as how each machine on the production line performs, cycle times, downtime, and speed.
+Signage software helps collect live data from each step of the production process.
+Feeding this onto digital screens helps workers stay updated on information, such as how each machine on the production line performs, cycle times, downtime, and speed.

 By assessing if a machine is underperforming or requires maintenance, manufacturers can address the issue before it causes downtime or delays in production.